yash-sharma1/docs-site/docs/api-reference/cli.md

 ```
 bnbcli keys add test_key
 ```
-The new created local key will be encrypted and saved to local keystore.
+The newly created local key will be encrypted and saved to the local keystore.
-* Sign transation with a local key
+* Sign transaction with a local key
 ```
 bnbcli send --chain-id=<chain-id> --from=test_key --amount=100:BNB --to=<address>
 ```
 For instance, if you want to send a token transfer transaction, you can use the above command.
-The flag --from is used to specify which key to sign the transaction.
+The flag `--from` is used to specify which key should be used to sign the transaction.

 ###  Ledger key
 * Create a local key

-Before creating a new ledger key, make sure you have done these steps:
+Before creating a new ledger key, make sure you have performed these steps:
 1. Ledger device is installed binance ledger app and the version should be later or equal to **v1.1.3**.
 2. Connect your ledger device to your machine and input pin code to unlock it.
-3. Open binanche ledger app on your ledger device.
+3. Open the binance ledger app on your ledger device.
 ```
 bnbcli keys add test_ledger_key --ledger
 ```